Calories per day -- weight loss or maintenance

 We'll not only answer we'll also provide an option that is both easier and more effective than measuring portion sizes and calculating calories!

-It depends upon many individual factors such as age, health, activity level and so on.
-What's an average?
+The number of calories for weight loss and the number of calories for weight maintenance depends upon individual factors such as age, health, activity level and so on.

-If you want to maintain present weight, go to section I below.
-If you want to lose weight, go to section II below.
+So, if you want to maintain your present weight, go to the Section I below.

 Section I: calories per day to maintain weight

 According to the World Health Organization, to maintain weight a woman needs to consume about 2000 calories per day, and the figure for a man to maintain weight is 2500 calories per day.